 The rest of the paper is organized as follows.
-Section 2 introduces some related works, including speech feature extraction, using auto-encoder model for processing speech signal, and some popular neural vocoders in the field of speech synthesis.
-Section 3 presents the proposed model RawNet, and some crucial training strategies.
+Section 2 introduces some related works, including speech feature extraction, the application of the auto-encoder model for processing speech signals, and some popular neural vocoders in the field of speech synthesis.
+Section 3 presents the proposed model RawNet and some crucial training strategies.
 Section 4 shows the experimental settings and results.
-Conclusion and future works are provided in the section 5.
+Conclusion and future works are provided in section 5.